chax-at/prisma-filter/README.md

 }
 ```

-### AllFilterPipe
+### AllFilterPipeUnsafe
-The `AllFilterPipe` is a pipe that can be used more conveniently if you want to allow filtering on all fields of the model.
+The `AllFilterPipeUnsafe` is a pipe that can be used more conveniently if you want to allow filtering on all fields of the model.
 Compound keys still have to be specified as described above.
 > :warning: This allows users to read ALL keys of the model, even if you don't return the data
 > (e.g. by sending multiple like filters until the user knows the full value).